adilsaeed31/zenfeat-architecture/README.md

 - Challenges may include network errors or server delays.
 Handling these involves providing appropriate error messages to the user and having mechanisms to retry the action.

 **4. Real-time Updates:**
-- Real-time updates can be achieved using technologies like WebSocket, and Server-Sent Events (SSE) or libraries such as Firebase Realtime Database.
+- Real-time updates can be achieved using technologies like WebSocket, and Server-Sent Events (SSE) or libraries such as Apache Kafka, Pub/Sub, and Firebase Realtime Database.
 These technologies enable the server to push updates to the client when there are changes in the feed.

 - Consideration should be given to handling multiple updates simultaneously and ensuring data consistency across clients.